je-sendra/LibrePass-Browser/README.md

 ## License

-Repo-Template is licensed under the standard MIT license.
+LibrePass-Browser is licensed under the standard AGPLv3.0 license.